Tutorial

 end

 Since I have Oban to be responsible for this, I need a worker.
-It is basically a default worker with the only addition to be unique for 120 seconds.
-If you have a complex setup, with multi-nodes you might need to look at the options that Oban Pro provides.
+It is basically a default worker with the only addition being unique for 120 seconds.
+If you have a complex setup with multi-nodes, you might need to look at the options that Oban Pro provides.

 use Oban.Worker, unique: [period: 120]